Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Background

-Evaluating~\ref{eqn:hierarchical_gradient} requires the value of $y = r(x)$.
-One way to compute the leader's gradient update is then to optimize $y$ via gradient ascent on $f_2$ while keeping $x$ constant, and allowing $y$ to converge to $r(x)$ before performing each gradient step for the leader's strategy. \citep{fiez2019stackelberg} present a more practical, two-timescale algorithm in which the leader and follower strategies are updated simultaneously, with the follower using a faster learning rate than the leader.
-Where we may only have noisy estimates of the gradients, the two-timescale hierarchical gradient updates become:
+Evaluating~\ref{eqn:hierarchical_gradient} requires knowing the value of $y = r(x)$.
+One way to compute the leader's gradient update is then to optimize $y$ via gradient ascent on $f_2$ while keeping $x$ constant, and allowing $y$ to converge to $r(x)$ before performing each gradient step for the leader's strategy. \citet{fiez2019stackelberg} present a more practical, two-timescale algorithm in which the leader and follower strategies are updated simultaneously, with the follower using a faster learning rate than the leader.
+When we may only have noisy estimates of the gradients, the two-timescale hierarchical gradient updates become:

-where $\{ w_{1,t} \}$ and $\{ w_{2,t}\}$ independent zero-mean noise sequences, and the leader's update $D(x,y)$ is defined as in Equation~\ref{eqn:hierarchical_gradient}.
-To achieve time-scale separation, the learning rate schedules are chosen so that $\alpha_{2,t} >> \alpha_{1,t}$, which allows the follower's strategy to ``track'' its best response to the leader's current strategy.
-If the learning rates are so that $\lim_{t \rightarrow \infty}{\frac{\alpha_{1,t}}{\alpha_{2,t}}} = 0$, then results on two-timescale stochastic approximation (see~\citet[Chapter 6.1]{borkar2009stochastic}) can be used to analyze the convergence properties of~\ref{eqn:leader_dynamics} and~\ref{eqn:follower_dynamics}.
-In Section~\ref{convergence}, we instead apply single-timescale stochastic approximation results to analyze the convergence of our \awnn learning update, abstracting away the follower's learning dynamics in the form of a generic ``tracking error'' constraint (Assumption~\ref{asm:tracking_error}).
+where $\{ w_{1,t} \}$ and $\{ w_{2,t}\}$ are independent zero-mean noise sequences, and the leader's update $D(x,y)$ is defined as in Equation~\ref{eqn:hierarchical_gradient}.
+To achieve time-scale separation, the learning rate schedules are chosen so that $\alpha_{2,t} \gg \alpha_{1,t}$, which allows the follower's strategy to ``track'' its best response to the leader's current strategy.
+If the limit condition $\lim_{t \rightarrow \infty}{\frac{\alpha_{1,t}}{\alpha_{2,t}}} = 0$ holds, then results on two-timescale stochastic approximation (see~\cite[Chapter 6.1]{borkar2009stochastic}) can be used to analyze the convergence properties of~\ref{eqn:leader_follower_dynamics}.